PNNL-Comp-Mass-Spec/Mzid-To-Tsv-Converter/Readme.md

 ## Overview

-Converts an .mzid file created by MS-GF+ to a tab-delimited text file.
+Converts a [mzIdentML](http://www.psidev.info/mzidentml) file (.mzid) created by MS-GF+ to a tab-delimited text file.

 Although MS-GF+ has this option (see [MzidToTsv.html](https://msgfplus.github.io/msgfplus/MzidToTsv.html) ), MzidToTsvConverter.exe can convert the .mzid file faster, using less memory.

 ## Details

-MzidToTsvConverter reads in the .mzid file created by MS-GF+ and creates a tsv file with the peptide identifications.
+MzidToTsvConverter reads in the .mzid file created by MS-GF+ and creates a [tsv file](https://en.wikipedia.org/wiki/Tab-separated_values) with the peptide identifications.
 The program can also read .mzid.gz files, and it includes other options for how to handle peptides that are associated with multiple proteins.

-The MzidToTsvConverter uses [PSI_Interface.dll](https://github.com/PNNL-Comp-Mass-Spec/PSI-Interface) to read the mzid file.
+The MzidToTsvConverter uses [PSI_Interface.dll](https://github.com/PNNL-Comp-Mass-Spec/PSI-Interface) to read the .mzid file.

 ## Syntax